AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 ![Intruments](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/Signalk-Instrumentpanel.png)

 # 2. WLAN Gateway (all PGNs)
-The second implementation shows how to build a gateway that sends all PGNs form NMEA2000 via WLAN to a SignalK server.
+The second implementation shows how to build a gateway that sends all PGNs from NMEA2000 via WLAN to a SignalK server.
 The format is Yacht Devices format via UDP.
 TCP is also possible, but I recognised re-connect problems (restart of SignalK server necessary).
 But UDP is working fine.

 For this solution, only these libraries have to be installed:
 - NMEA2000 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000))